IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“If then a man wishes to satisfy his desire, and a woman hers, they stimulate each other’s desire ; their inclinations meet, but their object is not human nature but sex, and each of them dishonours the human nature of the other.
 They make of humanity an instrument for the satisfaction of their lusts and inclinations, and dishonour it by placing it on a level with animal nature.
 Sexuality, therefore, exposes mankind to the danger of equality with the beasts.”
 [1760s, Lectures on Ethics, p.
 164]

+>“If a man shoots his dog because the animal is no longer capable of service, he does not fail in his duty to the dog, for the dog cannot judge, but his act is inhuman and damages in himself that humanity which it is his duty to show towards mankind.
+If he is not to stifle his human feelings, he must practise kindness towards animals, for he who is cruel to animals becomes hard also in his dealings with men.
+We can judge the heart of a man by his treatment of animals.”
+[1760s, Lectures on Ethics, p.
+240]

 >“~~Better the whole people perish than that injustice be done.~~”

 ― <a href="https://en.wikipedia.org/wiki/Immanuel_Kant" target="_blank">Immanuel Kant</a>